Morsmalleo/Repo_Swap/README.md

 ### WARNING: YOU NEED TO MANUALLY CREATE A BACKUP COPY OF YOUR SOURCES.LIST FILE BEFORE RUNNING THIS SCRIPT JUST IN CASE IT STUFFS UP AFTER YOU'VE EDITED IT, YOU CAN DO THIS BY TYPING THE COMMAND SEEN BELOW
-`sudo cp /etc/apt/sources.list /where/ever/you/want/` Just replace where it reads "/where/ever/you/want/" with the directory you want to back your sources.list up in
+`sudo cp /etc/apt/sources.list /where/ever/you/want/` Just replace where it reads "/where/ever/you/want/" with the directory you want to back your sources.list up in.
+Example on this is below!
 ### Example
 `sudo cp /etc/apt/sources.list /home/kali/Documents`